ome/omero-documentation/omero/developers/scripts/user-guide.rst

 server by their 'path' and 'name'.

-Any folders in the script path are created on the server under /lib/scripts/ E.g. the above example will be stored at /lib/scripts/examples/Edit\_Descriptions.py
+Any folders in the script path are created on the server under /lib/scripts/ e.g. the above example will be stored at /lib/scripts/examples/Edit\_Descriptions.py

 The ID of the script is printed after upload and can also be determined